2006 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate the Mississippi Alliance for Arts Education upon its receipt of the 2003 Governor's Excellence in the Arts Award in the category of Arts Education and Advocacy, and extend to its membership the best wishes of the Legislature for success in their future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby posthumously commend Robert Johnson upon his receipt of the Lifetime Achievement Award at the 48th Annual Grammy Ceremony in Los Angeles, California, and express our appreciation for this long overdue recognition.

-BE IT FURTHER RESOLVED, That this resolution be presented to the President of the Mississippi Alliance for Arts Education at induction ceremonies on February 28, 2003, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to his son, Claud Johnson, Crystal Springs, Mississippi, and be made available to the Capital Press Corps.